 The defence of provocation is not available to a charge of GBH.

-The law office of Andrew Williams is committed to providing professional, quality advice and representation to people facing stressful predicaments in their lives.
+Andrew Williams Criminal Law Offices is committed to providing professional, quality advice and representation to people facing stressful predicaments in their lives.
 I am thorough in the consideration of the evidence and its admissibility and I am passionate and dedicated to the management of my client’s cases.